Tahsin-T-Ahmed/iphone-price-prediction-ai/README.md

 ### A variety of predictive methods will be tested (such as Linear Regression, Lasso Regression, etc).
 The best one will be chosen for the application.
 ### The metrics for model evaluation will be determined by the *type* of predictive model that is chosen (such as Mean Absolute Error, R-Squared, etc).
-### The project includes PostreSQL commands for creating and populating a database of iPhone prices from 2007 to 2023.
+### The project includes PostgreSQL commands for creating and populating a database of iPhone prices from 2007 to 2023.
 This data will be imported by Python as a Pandas DataFrame, for processing, analysis, training, etc.